Written by Wayne Visbeen, AIA, IIDA, principal & founder of Visbeen Architects, Inc.

 1. Dynamic Heat Control

 Fireplaces create ambiance, but they also create heat.
 For some rooms, the heat output from a fireplace is part of the appeal but for others, can be a drawback.
 Now, with Dynamic Heat Control from Napoleon, I have the option to redirect heat to a more desirable location, whether another room or safely outside.
 Adding a fireplace to a kitchen makes the space more social, but adding heat to an already warm space has made them difficult to incorporate in the past.
-Better yet, Napoleon’s Napoleon Luxuria™ series features both Dynamic Heat Control and the Premium Glass Guard System, which means the glass is cool to the touch making it a safe option for a home with children or pets.
-Plus, no protective screen is needed.
+Better yet, Napoleon’s Napoleon Luxuria™ series features both Dynamic Heat Control and the Premium Glass Guard System, which means that there is no protective screen needed.
 Because the unit stays cool, I have more flexibility when choosing a surround.
 Previously limited to stone, I can now choose from different woods or even drywall.
 Because the heat is redirected, I can safely hang artwork or a television much closer to the fireplace than ever before.

 2. Electric Innovations